Hiking for Health program offering seven free guided hikes

 “The only thing that changed from the fall is that three times throughout this spring season there are what we call the Weekend Warrior hikes, and people could knock out five hikes in one weekend,” Tug Valley Convention and Visitor’s Bureau Director and guide Wes Wilson said.
 “For example, if someone wanted to knock out their hikes during one particular weekend maybe when the weather is nice or they just have more free time or whatever the reason, they would be able to do that.”

-Two remaining Weekend Warrior hikes are scheduled for the weekends of March 27-28 and April 10-11.
+This past weekend was the first of the Weekend Warrior hikes with the remaining two scheduled for the weekends of March 27-28 and April 10-11.

 Important things to bring when going on a hike include water, food, proper footwear, lighting, first-aid supplies, sunscreen and extra layers of clothing.